Published and In Press

 (7) Baron, S. (in press) "Tensed Truthmaker Theory" in Erkenntnis.
 Preprint available here.
 Published version available here.

 (8) Baron, S. (in press) ''Et Tu, Brute?'' in The Palgrave Handbook of Philosophical Methods, Chris Daly (ed.).
-Preprint available here.
+Preprint unavailable due to 36 month embargo.

 Here’s a thing you can do in metaphysics when you’re in a bind: invoke a primitive.
 You might, for instance, invoke new primitives to get your theory out of strife, or you might take some feature of a theory as primitive to avoid giving an analysis, perhaps because no such analysis has thus far succeeded.
 Clearly, there are circumstances in which the invocation of primitives is a legitimate move to make.
 Everyone is allowed to invoke some primitives in the context of theory building, and everyone is, within reason, entitled to spread their primitivity where they like.
 Sometimes, however, the appeal to primitives goes wrong.
 It is a cheat.
 I provide a basis for this charge of cheating; arguing that the use of primitives can violate the methodological norms that guide metaphysics as a going concern.